mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 - tinypilot/cover.jpg
 ---

-TinyPilot is a low-cost, open source device that provides remote access to a computer before its operating system even boots.
+TinyPilot is a low-cost, open source device that provides remote access to a computer even before its operating system boots.
 I use TinyPilot to perform operating system upgrades and to debug boot failures on my [bare metal homelab servers](/building-a-vm-homelab/).

-This posts explains my experience creating TinyPilot and how you can build one of your own for under $100.
+This posts explains my experience creating TinyPilot and how you can build your own for under $100.

 ## Don't tell me your life story; just tell me how to build it